-Otitis is often referred to as the inflammation of the ear and there are different forms of Otitis depending on where it occurs in and around the ear.
+Otitis is often referred to as the inflammation of the ear.
+There are different forms of otitis, depending on where it occurs in and around the ear.
+If you suspect any impact on your hearing, feel free to book an appointment at no cost at one of our clinics - we're here to help you.

 Otitis is an infection that commonly takes place in the middle ear and is therefore known as Otitis Media.
 However, it can also form in the external ear canal (Otitis Externa) and deep inside the ear (Labyrinthitis).